EliasRaninen/EliasRaninen.github.io/about.md

 ## About Me

-I'm a researcher at Nokia Bell Labs, Espoo, Finland.
-My research focuses on signal processing and machine learning methods for physical layer processing in wireless systems.
+I'm a researcher in statistical signal processing and machine learning.
+I work at Nokia Bell Labs, Espoo, Finland, where my research focuses on physical layer processing in wireless communications.
 Before joining Bell Labs, I received the D.Sc.
 (Tech.) degree in signal processing technology from Aalto University, Espoo, Finland, in 2022.
 My doctoral thesis, which focused on the development of theory and methods for high-dimensional covariance matrix estimation, was recognized with the Aalto University Doctoral Thesis Award in 2023.
 I hold both a B.Sc.
 (Tech.) and a M.Sc.
 (Tech.) in electrical engineering from Aalto University, Espoo, Finland, as well as a Bachelor of Culture and Arts degree in pop and jazz music from Metropolia University of Applied Sciences, Helsinki, Finland.
 My interests include jazz music, statistical signal processing, machine learning, and wireless communications.

 You can find more about my research from the links provided in the [Publications](./publications.md) page.
 Many of my articles also include code,